MancoManuel/KeySafe/README.md

 ## Usage
 On the index page you can login using your Google account to access your personal dashboard, where you can create a new password for any of your accounts, or you can visualize, modify or delete your saved passwords.
-If you want to create a new password, you can also use the "Generate" button to produce a random password which respects only the options you have selected before.
+If you want to create a new password, you can also use the "Generate" button to produce a random one which respects all the paramters you have selected before.

 ## Feedback
 If you have any suggestions to help me improve this web application, you can send me an e-mail to the following address: manuel.manco001@studenti.uniparthenope.it